Soraka Build Guide by SwelteringMuffin

-- Starcall gives sight of the area before it lands, use it to check bushes/dragon/baron if the enemy team is missing.
+- Starcall gives sight of the area before it lands, use it to check brushes/dragon/baron if the enemy team is missing.

-- Astral Infusion uses 10% of your health to heal allies, avoid building health items, exception for Eye of the Watchers due to it being essential for vision.
+- Astral Infusion uses 10% of your health to heal allies, avoid building health items, exception for the items mentioned in the guide.

 - Top up your allies HP to around 95-99% with Astral Infusion, don't waste your own HP by overhealing your allies (more than 100%).